CHIP-SPV/chipStar/docs/Features.md

 #### Partially supported

-* math library: almost all single/double functions are available, half/half2 functions are available but untested
+* math library: almost all single/double/half/half2 math functions are available, some math intrinsics functions are available

 * functions that specify rounding (e.g. __fdiv_rd), except conversion functions (as rounding cannot be selected in OpenCL)